The easiest way to get started with Electronother downloads.

 Try Electron without installing any dependencies: Fiddle includes everything you'll need to explore the platform.
 It also includes examples for every API available in Electron, so if you want to quickly see what a

 Fiddle can automatically turn your experiment into binaries you can share with your friends, coworkers, or grandparents.
-It does so thanks to electron-forge, allowing you to package your fiddle as an app for Windows, macOS, or Linux.
+It does so thanks to Electron Forge, allowing you to package your fiddle as an app for Windows, macOS, or Linux.

-Fiddle is not an IDE – it is however an excellent starting point.
-Once your fiddle has grown up, export it as a project with or without electron-forge.
+Fiddle is not an IDE.
+However, it is an excellent starting point.
+Once your fiddle has grown up, export it as a project with or without Electron Forge.
 Then, use your favorite editor and take on the world!